DavidSpivey/eMotion-Tracker/README.md

 1.  **Open HACS** on your Home Assistant dashboard.
 2. Click the three dots in the top right corner and select **Custom repositories**.
-3. In the "Repository" field, enter the URL of the GitHub repository containing the card.
+3. In the "Repository" field, enter **https://github.com/DavidSpivey/eMotion-Tracker**
 4. In the "Category" dropdown, select **Dashboard**.
 5. Click **Add**.
 6. Close the Custom Repositories box